matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 yarn add -D typescript ts-node ethers zksync-web3 hardhat @matterlabs/hardhat-zksync-solc @matterlabs/hardhat-zksync-deploy
 ```

-`typescript` and `ts-node` are optional - plugins will work fine in vanilla JavaScript environment.
+`typescript` and `ts-node` are optional - plugins will work fine in a vanilla JavaScript environment.
 Although, please note that this tutorial _does_ use TypeScript.

 2. Create the `hardhat.config.ts` file and paste the following code within it: